beardevv/FindMe/README.md

-# FindMe
+# FindMe ⛅

-A social media application to connect with people in your local area
+A social media application to connect with people in your local area.